-Where the City Council or the District Valuer agrees that the affordable housing provision can be delivered off-site via a financial contribution, the level of contribution will be determined which represents the gap funding required to provide the equivalent units elsewhere or through another mechanism.
+Where the council considers that the affordable housing provision can be delivered off-site via a financial contribution, the level of contribution will be determined which represents the gap funding required to provide the equivalent units elsewhere or through another mechanism.
 The calculation of the gap funding is based upon the cost of acquiring equivalent units to those which would have been provided on-site less the worth of the units acquired to the organisation holding them.